Google Just Proved That Monopolies Imperil Democracy, Not Just The Economy

 Google’s huge increase in political investment post-2011 was in direct reaction to the Federal Trade Commission opening an antitrust investigation into whether it abused its market position in internet searches.
 The FTC commissioners eventually dropped the investigation in exchange for small concessions by the company, despite a report by the agency’s legal team that labeled Google a “monopoly” and supported a full investigation.

-“The ‘A’ word is the one thing that can stop the music,” Luther Lowe, Yelp’s lead antitrust attorney, said of Google’s interest in antitrust issues.
+“The ‘A’ word is the one thing that can stop the music,” Luther Lowe, Yelp’s vice president of public policy, said of Google’s interest in antitrust issues.
 “It’s the one that’s an all-hands-on-deck situation.”

 Daniel Marans contributed reporting.

-Note: UPDATE: 10:50 p.m. ― The New America Foundation released three emails from executive director Anne-Marie Slaughter to Barry Lynn on Wednesday night.
-All three emails confirm that Slaughter was angered that events sponsored, and statements made, by Lynn and his Open Markets program could endanger the think tank’s funding relationship with Google.